-- Special social distancing requirements-both for the room in which the proceeding is being conducted and during recesses; - Assuring jurors' ability to hear and see witnesses and exhibits; - How food will be handled and delivered to jurors; - Where the jury will deliberate and how the jury will leave for and return from its deliberation; - Procedures for jurors to report any of the situations provided in paragraphs 7 and 9 and actions for response by the court and parties; and - A review of the above procedures from front door to jury room with court staff, attorneys, and county and facility personnel (i.e., security and screening personnel). - 7.
-Anyone entering a courthouse or other court office must be denied access as follows: - if the person has been in close contact with someone who has been diagnosed with, or is suspected to have had, COVID-19 within the last 14 days; - if the person is experiencing two or more of the COVID-19 symptoms identified by the Centers for Disease Control and Prevention; or - if the person has traveled to an area subject to COVID-19 travel restrictions imposed by the Kansas Department of Health and Environment within the previous 14 days or if the Department recommends self-isolation or quarantine after return. - 8.
-Each chief judge must assure the requirements in paragraph 7 are posted at all entrances to the courthouse, any court office, or any other facility being used by the court for a proceeding within the judicial district.
+- The court has presented its departmental justice with a plan that has been approved providing for: - A location that allows for social distancing where people can remain at least 6 feet apart; - How and where sidebars will occur with social distancing; - How exhibits will be handled between attorneys and court staff, and by jurors; - A video stream of the proceedings for viewing by the public and others not physically present, if necessary; - The handling of the venire and jury from entry into the facility through discharge, including items such as: - Special social distancing requirements-both for the room in which the proceeding is being conducted and during recesses; - Assuring jurors' ability to hear and see witnesses and exhibits; - How food will be handled and delivered to jurors; - Where the jury will deliberate and how the jury will leave for and return from its deliberation; - Procedures for potential jurors and jurors to report any of the situations provided in paragraphs 6 and actions for response by the court and parties; and - A review of the above procedures from front door to jury room with court staff, attorneys, and county and facility personnel (i.e., security and screening personnel). - 6.
+Anyone entering a courthouse or other court office must be denied access as follows: - if the person has been in close contact with someone who has been diagnosed with, or is suspected to have had, COVID-19 within the last 14 days;

+- if the person is experiencing an elevated temperature at or over 100.4°F or two or more of the COVID-19 symptoms identified by the Centers for Disease Control and Prevention; or - if the person has traveled to any of the following within the previous 14 days: - To any international location under a global level 3 or 4 health advisory from the United States State Department.
+For updates, see US travel restriction. - To high risk areas in the United States currently mandated for self-quarantine by the Kansas Department of Health and Environment.
+Updates to this list by the Kansas Department of Health and Environment will be included without revision to this order.
+For updates, see www.kdheks.gov/coronavirus. - On a cruise ship or river cruise (both international and domestic). - Each chief judge must assure the requirements in paragraph 6 are posted at all entrances to the courthouse, any court office, or any other facility being used by the court for a proceeding within the judicial district.
 COVID-19 Safety Directives must also be posted in employee work areas and distributed to all employees.
-The directive and posters will be available on the Kansas judicial branch intranet. - 9.
-The chief judge may authorize security personnel or staff members to request a judicial officer or employee to voluntarily take a temporal temperature or allow a thermal scan for fever.
-Any person who refuses to have his or her temperature taken or who has a temperature of 100.4 F or higher will not be allowed access to court offices or courtrooms.
+The directive and posters will be available on the Kansas judicial branch intranet. - 7.
+Any member of the public who is not granted access to a courtroom, court office, or any other facility being used by the court for a proceeding must be provided a phone number or email address where the individual may seek assistance in rescheduling or otherwise completing his or her court business. - 8.
+The chief judge or appointing authority may authorize security personnel or staff members to request a judicial officer or employee to voluntarily take a temporal temperature or allow a thermal scan for fever.
+Any person who refuses to have his or her temperature taken or who has an elevated temperature at or over 100.4 F will not be allowed access to court offices or courtrooms.